 Funds upon Arrival

 Glasgow recommends that you arrive in the UK with approximately £200-£250 in British currency.
-Do not carry any more than this in case it gets lost.
-It is also advisable to bring some travelers checks with you for emergencies; they can be cashed at airport "bureaux de change" offices and in banks.
+Do not carry any more than this in terms of safety.
 You can also withdraw money from ATMs using your credit or debit card.